Reseda Hall of Fame

 Greg was selected to the Los Angeles Unified School District Alumni History and Hall of Fame Project in August of 2016.

 Odis McKinney Jr., born May 19, 1957.
 Graduate from Reseda High School 1974.
-Odis played football at Reseda.
-After high school Odia played college football at Los Angeles Valley College in the San Fernando Valley and for the University of Colorado.
+Odis played football at Reseda High.
+After high school, Odis played college football at Los Angeles Valley College in the San Fernando Valley and the University of Colorado.

-McKinney was selected in the second round of the 1978 NFL draft, pick 37.
-He was an American former professional football cornerback in the National Football League (NFL) for the New York Giants, the Oakland/Los Angeles Raiders, and the Kansas City Chiefs.
+Odis was selected in the second round of the 1978 NFL draft, pick 37.
+He was an American former professional football corner-back in the National Football League (NFL) for the New York Giants, the Oakland/Los Angeles Raiders, and the Kansas City Chiefs.

 New York Giants (1978-1979)